pingcap/docs/system-variables.md

 > **Note:**
 >
-> To improve the speed for index creation using this variable, make sure that your TiDB cluster is hosted on AWS and your TiKV node size is at least 8 vCPU and 16 GiB.
+> To improve the speed for index creation using this variable, make sure that your TiDB cluster is hosted on AWS and your TiDB node size is at least 8 vCPU.
 For [Serverless Tier clusters](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta), this feature is unavailable.

 </CustomContent>